-Ten Types of Innovation: The Discipline of Building Breakthroughs by Larry Keeley, Helen Walters, Ryan Pikkel and Brian Quinn (Wiley, 2013).
+Ten Types of Innovation: The Discipline of Building Breakthroughs by Larry Keeley, Helen Walters, Ryan Pikkel, and Brian Quinn (Wiley, 2013).
 Working from a list of more than 2,000 innovators, authors used an algorithm to determine 10 innovation types.
-As Taylor explains, “Innovation is a complex topic and the text and graphic guide the reader through the authors’ process rather effortlessly.
-This is a heady topic brought down to earth in manageable, understandable and doable chunks.”
+As Taylor explains, “Innovation is a complex topic, and the text and graphics guide the reader through the authors’ process rather effortlessly.
+This is a heady topic brought down to earth in manageable, understandable, and doable chunks.”

 Red to Black in 30 Days by Allen Bostrom (Universal Accounting Center, 2008)